arice-student/labpal-corrupted/WeeklyReflection.md

 ### Week 4

 **Professional Development Update**: For the Professional Development, instead of doing a tech topic on JavaFX, I might instead look into Hiberate Search or Hibernate Validator since they may both be needed for the Individual project.

+**Individual Project, Check Point #1, Reflection Statement**

+- I believe I just finished all the necessary steps for this first check point.
+However, to get the application where I want it, I will definitely need to create a lot more wire frames.
+In the meantime, there's enough to build the basic framework of the site.
+- The issue that I am having is figuring out to design the Project Management web page.
+Every time I think I have a solution, I realize that I have no idea how to implement it.
+So this will likely require a lot of trial-and-error.